aliaydin96/EngineeringDesign/README.md

 * BUSINESS	STATEMENT	DUE:	Oct.
 19,	Friday,	17:00

 ## To Do
-* All CV's will added under CV folder.
+* All CV's will added under CV folder in the business statement report.
 * Weekly report will added under Weekly Reports folder.